Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 \begin{remark} For all non-negative $\bm{\lambda}$, we have $Z_\text{D}(\varepsilon,\bm{\lambda})\le Z(\varepsilon)$.
 It is easy to see this because for a given optimal solution $(\bm{\varphi}^\ast,\bm{y}^\ast)$ to RCRP-ARC, we observe that the following series of inequalities hold:

 where the first inequality follows from adding the non-positive term to $Z(\varepsilon)$.
-The second inequality follows from the fact that relaxing Constraint~\eqref{eq:c3} potentially enlarges the feasible region, and therefore an improving solution can be found to further reduce the objective function value. \end{remark}
+The second inequality results from the fact that relaxing Constraint~\eqref{eq:c3} may expand the feasible region and potentially allow for the discovery of an improving solution that further reduces the objective function value. \end{remark}